What Nature Teaches Us About Well-Being

 The gecko not only embraces change, it flexibly adapts to the demands of its ever-evolving environment.
 It’s a theme that plays throughout nature, across ecosystems, and among the species who live within them.
 Languid three-toed sloths can swivel their heads up to 270 degrees to spot predators before they strike, thanks to the evolutionary gift of as many as three extra neck vertebrae.
 Gorillas’ teeth evolved to chew tough leaves when mushy fruit is scarce.
 And Red Crossbills fly hundreds of miles from their primary Pacific Northwest habitats when seeds are sparse in their hometowns.

-We also need to adapt to changing conditions.
+We also need to adapt to changing conditions, and in this we can see nature as a teacher.
 Our tendency to bristle against change is as reflexive as an eye blink.
 And we’ve devised plenty of structures and systems to keep change at bay—particularly in industrialized countries where everything from air conditioning to DoorDash seeks to supersede nature’s inconveniences in the service of unending human comfort.

 “We’ve been fed a story that the world is not changing,” says Danya Baumeister, an Arizona State University professor and cofounder of the Biomimicry 3.8 consultancy, which works with universities, organizations, and corporations like Nike and Patagonia to find solutions in nature to tricky design puzzles.